The-Marcy-Lab-School/marcy-curriculum-docs/mod-2-oop/1-encapsulation-factories-and-closure.md

 // ben is friends with cleo
 ```

 In this example, the `friendsManager` object contains both the list of `friends` as well as the actions that you can perform with that list: `addFriend` and `printFriend`.
+We can call this object the **"interface"** for this feature of managing friends.

+{% hint style="info" %}
+An **interface** is a "shared boundary" where two or more components of a system can interact and exchange information.
+For example, your keyboard, mouse/trackpad, and screen together are the interface that you use to interact with your computer.
+Similarly, the methods of an encapsulated object are the interface that the caller of those methods can use to interact with the object's data.

+Interfaces do not expose the inner details of the tool/machine/program that the user is operating — they instead provide well-defined and controlled access points for the user to operate it.
+{% endhint %}

-In object-oriented programming, separation of concerns is achieved by separating the *features* of an application and containing all data and functionality related to that feature in one object.
+In summary, separation of concerns is achieved in OOP by identifying the *features* of an application and using objects to create an **interface** for each.

 **<details><summary>Q: If you were building a social media application, what are some other features that we could encapsulate with objects?</summary>**